-The Polk Audio Atrium 4 speakers are all-weather speakers, as they have been certified to withstand the elements of nature.
-When it comes to ruggedness, most companies use IP ratings, but Polk has also listed a number of certifications: ASTM D5894-UV Salt Fog, Mil Standard 810 Immersion, and Mil-Standard 883 for salt and corrosion.
+The Polk Audio Atrium 4 speakers are all-weather speakers, as they have been certified to wRegardingments of nature.
+Regarding ruggedness, most companies use IP several.
+It has also listed several certifications: ASTM D5894-UV Salt Fog, Mil Standard 810 Immersion, and Mil-Standard 883 for salt and corrosion.
 If you place these speakers where they will receive less exposure to the elements, they will last even longer.

 There are non-powered speakers in this company’s lineup.
 You can purchase a receiver with zone capabilities or two (one for each zone) speakers and power to be used outdoors.

 The back of a speaker has terminals that are easy to access.
 However, the Atrium 4

 The next step is to mount the bracket on the wall.
 Place one end of the speaker in the top part of the bracket, and screw knobs belonging to the bracket onto both ends.
 Thread the speaker wire through a hole in the twist angle to get a better sound.